^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Meningitis is a dangerous infectious and inflammatory pathology, since the disease process spreads to the membranes of the brain and spinal cord.
-Especially severe and unfavorable is meningitis in newborns: the disease is caused by a viral, bacterial or fungal infection, can affect the nervous system, and in some cases, even the death of the baby is possible.
-The most negative prognosis has meningitis of bacterial origin.
+Meningitis is a dangerous infectious and inflammatory pathology, since the painful process spreads to the membranes of the brain and spinal cord.
+Meningitis in newborns is considered especially severe and unfavorable: the disease is caused by a viral, bacterial or fungal infection, can affect the nervous system, and in some cases even the death of the baby is possible.
+Meningitis of bacterial origin has the most negative prognosis.

 Epidemiology

-The incidence of meningitis in the world ranges from 5 to 140 cases per 100 thousand people, regardless of age.
+The incidence of meningitis in the world fluctuates between 5 and 140 cases per 100,000 people, regardless of age.
 At the same time, newborns account for the largest number of cases.
-For example, purulent meningitis is diagnosed in approximately one out of 2.5 thousand newborn children.
+For example, purulent meningitis is diagnosed in approximately one newborn child out of 2.5 thousand.
 Meningoencephalitis is found in one child out of 3 thousand children who were born alive.
-More accurate data cannot be obtained due to the impossibility of carrying out diagnostic measures in some underdeveloped countries.
-[1]
+More accurate data cannot be obtained due to the impossibility of carrying out diagnostic measures in some underdeveloped countries. [ 1 ]

-Up to 80% of cases of meningitis in newborns are found in children born prematurely.
-The degree of probability of a fatal outcome depending on the country's development is in the range from 14 to 75%.
+Up to 80% of neonatal meningitis cases are found in premature babies.
+The fatality rate, depending on the country's level of development, ranges from 14 to 75%.
 Severe complications develop in approximately 20-50% of patients.
-The most common complications are loss of vision and hearing, hydrocephalus, muscle cramps, epilepsy, inhibition of psychomotor development.
-[2]
+The most common complications are loss of vision and hearing, hydrocephalus, muscle spasms, epilepsy, and psychomotor retardation. [ 2 ]

-In order for meningitis to begin its development, the penetration of the pathogen (microbe, virus or fungus) into the cranial cavity of the fetus or newborn child is necessary.
-Often, the disease appears as a result of transmission of the infection from mother to baby.
+In order for meningitis to begin its development, the pathogen (microbe, virus or fungus) must penetrate into the cranial cavity of the fetus or newborn child.
+Often, the disease appears as a result of the transmission of infection from mother to baby.

-No less rare are cases where the development of meningitis is associated with a traumatic brain injury - for example, in severe childbirth.
-Pathogenic flora, causing an inflammatory process, enters the cranium.
+No less rare are cases when the development of meningitis is associated with a craniocerebral injury - for example, during difficult childbirth.
+Pathogenic flora gets into the cranium, causing an inflammatory process.

-Nevertheless, the most common type of infection is the penetration of the pathogen through the circulatory system.
-This is possible when the infection crosses the placental barrier, or develops as a secondary disease.
+However, the most common type of infection is penetration of the pathogen through the bloodstream.
+This is possible when the infection overcomes the placental barrier or develops as a secondary disease.

-A particular degree of risk is present in debilitated infants with inadequate immune defenses - for example, premature and lightweight babies.
-And in children with immunodeficiency states (for example, with AIDS), meningitis of fungal etiology is often found.
+There is a particular risk in weakened babies with insufficient immune protection, such as premature and low-weight infants.
+And in children with immunodeficiency conditions (for example, with AIDS), meningitis of fungal etiology is often detected.

 Risk factors

-High risk factors for meningitis in newborns may include:
+Factors that increase the risk of meningitis in newborns include:

 • infectious and inflammatory diseases of the mother;